inmindos/thinking-flaws/Ambiguity effect.md

 ### Cause

-People have a tenancy to avoid options with missing information.
+People have a tendency to avoid options with missing information.

 ### Related